mvincent7891/scalable/README.md

   + The problem is that #fetchNotes is triggered from the fretboard component and it relies on local parameters (width and height).
   + Need to refactor width and height into global state
 - [ ] Color selectors - make note colors a part of state and add redux loop and components for selection
 - [ ] Refactor notes so that a note object/array exists for each fret on each string; will make event listener for mouseover (and tooltips that follow) possible.
 Need a quick lookup into notes list via (x, y) coords of mouse
+- [ ] Progression component
+- [ ] Demo button - highlight all features